SumiSastri/react-forms-hub/src/components/form-containers/enquiry-form/README.md

 __WiP-challenges to fix__

+- Researching useEffect Hook to fix these challenges

 - "Date of payslip being queried" is required for the "Incorrect Pay" and "Missing Expense" options only - research needed for conditional rendering (approach would be to grab index of the values for conditional rendering) - still working on this

 - Validation - submission of null values allowed - need to research validation a little more